balvig/chili/README.md

 1. Create a directory named chili_social containing the basic structure for the extension
 2. Clone the app you are adding the extension to as a submodule into chili_social/main_app
-3. Add a reference to the extensions gemspec to the main app gemfile for testing
+3. Add a reference to the extension to the main app gemfile for development/testing

 ### Define who can see the extension